Charlton, Bristol

-Charlton was the name of a small village or large hamlet in Gloucestershire, England with a Bethel Chapel and Sunday School.
+Charlton was the name of a small village or large hamlet in present-day South Gloucestershire, England with a Bethel Chapel and Sunday School.
 It was demolished in the late 1940s.
 Its site is (in 2020) occupied by part of the derelict runway and safety margins of the former Bristol Filton Airport.
 The village was located between Filton and what is today the Cribbs Causeway out-of-town commercial and retail area immediately north of Bristol.
-To the north of the village lay fields and Over Court Deer Park. which is today Bristol Golf Club.
+To the north of the village lay fields and Over Court Deer Park, which is today Bristol Golf Club.

 History

 Charlton was a tything in the ancient parish, and later civil parish, of Henbury which still ecclesiastically covers more than 9000 acres.
 In 1870 Charlton had a population of 425, living in 88 houses.
 From 1910 to 1915 the place was served by Charlton Halt, on the Henbury Loop railway just south of the village.
 In 1935 the civil parish of Henbury was abolished, and Charlton was transferred to the civil parish of Almondsbury.

 The B4057 road ran through the village.
 Charlton had farm houses, a public house called the Carpenters Arms, a post office, large houses and a few cottages.

 In the late 1940s most of the village was demolished to make way for an extension of the main runway at Filton Airfield to accommodate the take-off and landing requirements of the Bristol Brabazon propeller-driven airliner.
 Through compulsory purchase, the government offered residents a market price for their homes and offered rehousing in council housing in Patchway, which many took up to retain community links.